 TEMPORARY REVISED PROCEDURES AND INFORMATION DUE TO COVID-19

-(These procedures will be valid till September 1,2020 and revised whenever restrictions are lifted or revised).
+(These procedures will be valid till further notice or revised whenever restrictions are lifted).

 Complete the following documentation required for check in in advance and hand the paperwork over to the airport representative upon arrival.

 - On line registration forms provided by agency or directly in full

 - Liability release (additional one in case of American/Canadian nationals)

 - DAN Medical declaration in case of joining a course